SoftFluent/CodeFluent-Entities-Documentation/addins/auto-documentation.md

 *If producing Sandcastle files, you need to have Sandcastle installed before generating and ensure the Sandcastle path is correct so you’ll be able to use the generated files right away.*

+Since decorating all members of all your generated classes all the time can be quite an overkill during developments, **it is disabled by default** in the [Business Object Model Producer](../code-generators/c_business_object_model_generator.md), so you need to enable it as well.
+Double-click on your Business Object Model producer instance to open its configuration and set “Generate Xml Documentation” to “True”: